-National Cathedral Is Removing Stained Glass Windows Honoring Confederate Leaders
+National Cathedral Is Removing Stained-Glass Windows Honoring Confederate Leaders

 The answer, the National Cathedral's leadership decided Tuesday, is no.

-The point, the Cathedral Chapter says, is to improve the narrative told to visitors and worshipers by the building in Washington, D.C., that calls itself "a spiritual home for the nation."
+The point, the Cathedral Chapter says, is to improve the narrative told to visitors and worshippers by the building in Washington, D.C., that calls itself "a spiritual home for the nation."

 "We have concluded that these windows tell an incomplete and misleading account of our history," the cathedral says of the move.
 "We are committed to finding ways to offer a richer, more balanced expression of our nation's history."